 Double X Health Collective is committed to improving how female reproductive health conditions are understood, diagnosed, and treated.
 We do this by supporting evidence-based research, advocacy, and education that advances equitable access to care.

-An equitable health care system where conditions affecting female reproductive health are diagnosed quickly, treated effectively, and approached with respect, attention and care
+An equitable health care system where conditions affecting female reproductive health are diagnosed quickly, treated effectively, and approached with respect, attention and care.

 We believe in a health care system that treats all people with fairness, dignity, and respect.
 We value inclusive practices and are committed to addressing systemic barriers that impact access to equitable care.